IntuitionLabs

 Good Laboratory Practice (GLP)

-21 CFR Part 58 (21 CFR Part 58) -- Good Laboratory Practice for Nonclinical Laboratory Studies.
-Requires raw data preservation, protocol documentation, and final study reports.
+21 CFR Part 58 requires raw data preservation, protocol documentation, and final study reports for nonclinical studies.
 LIMS, electronic lab notebooks, and chromatography data systems used in GLP studies must implement Part 11 controls.
-Read our detailed guide on 21 CFR Part 58 and GLP compliance at /articles/21-cfr-part-58-glp-guide.
+Data integrity expectations are especially rigorous in this context.

 Clinical Investigations

-21 CFR Part 312 (21 CFR Part 312) for Investigational New Drug Applications and 21 CFR Part 314 (21 CFR Part 314) for New Drug Applications require extensive record keeping throughout the clinical development lifecycle.
+21 CFR Part 312 (IND) and 21 CFR Part 314 (NDA) require extensive record keeping across the clinical development lifecycle.
 EDC systems, CTMS, safety databases, and regulatory submission systems all fall under Part 11 when they maintain records required by these predicate rules.

 FDA Warning Letters and 483 Observations: Common Part 11 Findings

-Analysis of FDA warning letters (FDA warning letters database) and 483 inspection observations (FDA 483 inspection observations) reveals consistent patterns in Part 11 and data integrity citations.
-Understanding these patterns allows us to design software that proactively addresses the most common inspection findings.
+Analysis of FDA warning letters and 483 inspection observations reveals consistent patterns in Part 11 and data integrity citations.
+Understanding these failure modes allows us to design software that proactively addresses the most common inspection findings before they arise.

 !